 Make the Filling

-Line your baking area with parchment paper.
-This will prevent the dough from sticking.
+- Line your baking area with parchment paper to prevent sticking.

 Add the Filling

-Scoop in about 2 tablespoons of the meat filling and place it in the center of one dough square
+- Place about 2 tablespoons of the meat filling in the center of one dough square.

 Seal the Pocket

-Using the edge of a fork, press lightly to imprint lines on the edges and to further seal the sides.
+- Using the tines of a fork, press lightly around the edges to seal the pastry and create a decorative imprint.

 Add the Egg Wash